PokemonAutomation/AutoMaxLair/README.md

 *	Boss move usage is not fully reflected by their movesets.
 	*	Bosses use their 5th move only when at low HP with boss-dependent frequency and timing.
 *	Items are not chosen intelligently
+*	Natures are not taken into account when searching for perfect stats legendary so some false positives are found.
+*	Balls count could be read instead of being inputed in the config file.
+*	Use a JSON files instead of pickle files to store the database.
+	*	Works better with git and would allow humans to read it too.
+*	Improved goal selection (shiny and perfect attack, shiny, etc)

 ## Contributors
 AutoMaxLair was initially written by [ercdndrs](https://github.com/ercdndrs).
 It has been supported by code contributions from [pifopi](https://github.com/pifopi) and [denvoros](https://github.com/denvoros), as well as advice and testing by multiple users in the [Pokemon Automation Discord](https://discord.gg/PokemonAutomation) and extra code contributions from users Miguel90 and fawress.
 The microcontroller code is based on the [AutoController](https://github.com/brianuuu/AutoController_swsh) program family published by [brianuuu](https://github.com/brianuuu).
 ## Changelog